-The connector interface includes connections for USB and RS232 communications (only connect one), two options for sensor input power range (only connect one), and a precision hardware timing output (PPS output) for synchronizing with external timestamps.
+Sensor power and serial communications cables are available from LORD Sensing and come with the sensor development kits.
+The connector interface includes connections for USB and RS232 communication, two options for sensor input power range, and a precision hardware timing (PPS) for synchronizing with external timestamps.
 The sensor selects the appropriate serial communication (USB or RS232) on power-up based on which connection is used.